Josefine Hasbo: Gotham FC

-Hasbo graduated from Harvard University in the summer of 2025.
-Gotham FC announced on 10 June 2025 that the club had signed Hasbo through 2027.
-Hasbo recorded her first professional assist on 12 August 2025, contributing to Gotham’s 2–0 win over Monterrey in the CONCACAF W Champions Cup.
+After completing her studies at Harvard University in the summer of 2025, Hasbo joined Gotham FC on Jun 10, 2025, signing a multi-year contract through 2027.
+She made her immediate Gotham debut on 21 June 2025, coming on at the start of the second half and playing 45 minutes in a 2–1 victory over Bay FC.
+Hasbo recorded her first professional assist on 12 August 2025, contributing to Gotham's 2–0 win over Monterrey in the CONCACAF W Champions Cup.
 She scored her first Gotham goal on 17 September 2025, heading in a cross from Kayla Duran in a CONCACAF W Champions Cup match against the Vancouver Rise Academy.